joescii/lift-ng/README.md

 Supported Versions
 ==================

-**lift-ng** is built and released to support Lift 2.5 and Scala versions 2.9.1, 2.9.1-1, 2.9.2, and 2.10.
+**lift-ng** is built and released to support Lift edition 2.5 and Scala versions 2.9.1, 2.9.1-1, 2.9.2, and 2.10.
 This project's scala version is purposefully set at the lowest common denominator to ensure each version compiles.

 Usage
 =====